 Communications | Midwestern Seminary

-Midwestern Baptist Theological Seminary in Kansas City, Missouri is seeking a full-time Senior Web Developer with a passion for crafting stunning visual and highly functional solutions for web development projects.
-The ideal candidate will join our team in-house and is a self-starter, collaborative at heart and continuously pursues new trends in web technologies and innovative designs while understanding institutional goals and strategy, brand guidelines, creative storytelling, and project parameters.
+Midwestern Baptist Theological Seminary in Kansas City, Missouri is seeking a full-time Senior Web Developer with a passion for crafting highly functional solutions for a variety of web development projects for the institution.
+The ideal candidate will join our team in-house and is a self-starter, collaborative at heart and continuously pursues new trends in web technologies and innovative user experiences while understanding institutional goals and strategy, brand guidelines, creative storytelling, and project parameters.

 - Manage and maintain content, visuals, and functionality for all primary institutional sites